unadlib/mutative/website/blog/releases/1.0/index.md

 date: 2023-12-16
 ---

 In the world of JavaScript development, managing immutable state efficiently is a cornerstone for high-performance applications.
 Today, we are excited to introduce Mutative 1.0, a JavaScript library that redefines the way we handle immutable updates.
-With performance that is 2-6 times faster than naive handcrafted reducers and over 10 times faster than Immer, Mutative 1.0 is set to transform our approach to immutable state management and make it more efficient.
+With performance that is 2-6x faster than naive handcrafted reducers and over 10x faster than Immer, Mutative 1.0 is set to transform our approach to immutable state management and make it more efficient.

 Repository: [https://github.com/unadlib/mutative](https://github.com/unadlib/mutative)